-The Sennheiser Game One are simple and comfortable gaming headsets with a great sound quality.
-They have a wired design so they suffer in range but have practically no latency, making them suitable for both gaming and watching movies.
+The Sennheiser Game One is a simple and comfortable gaming headset with a great sound quality.
+These headphones have a wired design so they suffer in range but have practically no latency, making them suitable for both gaming and watching movies.
 They also have open ear cups which is relatively rare for gaming headsets.
 This gives them a better soundstage but makes them even less suitable for loud environments and outdoor use.
 Unfortunately, they lack a few active features compared to other gaming headphones in their price range.

 - Open and balanced audio reproduction.